Sunset Towers

 No analysis available

-I searched for numeric owner-occupancy references such as "80% owner occupied" or similar wording and found none.
-The remarks include a single "Owner-occupied" note, but that does not provide a usable percentage.
-The exact owner-occupancy rate remains unknown from the remarks.
+I searched for numeric or comparative owner-occupancy language such as "80% owner occupied" or "majority owner occupied," but found none.
+The only relevant text is a one-off "Owner-occupied" remark, which does not establish a building-wide percentage.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.